christian-dl/BaseballMLWINSABOVEREPLACEMENT/README.md

 ## Code

-You can find the code for this project [here](https://github.com/dataquestio/project-walkthroughs/tree/master/baseball_games)
+You can find the code for this project [here](https://github.com/christian-dl/BaseballMLWINSABOVEREPLACEMENT)

 File overview:

-* `next_war.ipynb` - a Jupyter notebook that contains the code to predict next season WAR.
+* `MLRidgeRegression.ipynb` - a Jupyter notebook that contains the code to predict next season WAR.

 # Local Setup